AnastasiaFab/TOMO/README.md

 ##TO

 **TO** means touch.
 Tomo uses **Swept Frequency Capacitive Sensing (SFCS)** a concept explored by [Disney Research Labs](http://www.disneyresearch.com/) on this [paper](http://www.disneyresearch.com/wp-content/uploads/touchechi2012.pdf).
 The Arduino implementation is based on the documentation by [ILLUTRON](http://illutron.dk/Instructable-Use-Any-Surface-as-a-Touch-Interface-with-Arduino) and developed by [Cleniem](https://github.com/clemniem).
-The ongoing research on SFCS can be found at fablabbcn/TouchE](https://github.com/fablabbcn/TouchE).
+The internal ongoing research on SFCS can be found at [fablabbcn/TouchE](https://github.com/fablabbcn/TouchE).

 ##MO